danieltnaves/filtering-matches/README.md

 Go to the project root directory `$DIRECTORY_PATH/filtering-matches/matches-ui`.

-Execute install and run command:
+Execute install command:

 `npm install`

+Execute run command:

 `npm run`

-You should see a new process running on port `3000`.
+You should see a new process running on port `3000` [endpoint](http://localhost:3000 "http://localhost:3000").

 I'm using **Cypress** to run some screen integration tests: